 What is Cranking:

-When we think about an Automobile, the word originates from two ancient Greek words.
-The word ‘autos’ meaning ‘self’ and ’mobilis’ means movable which simply means that it’s a machine that moves on itself.
-The automobiles, especially the cars, have come a long way since their inception.
+When we think about an Automobile, the word is a combination of ancient Greek & Latin words.
+The term ‘autos’ means ‘self,’ and ‘mobilis’ means movable, which simply means that it’s a machine that moves by itself.
+Automobiles, especially cars, have come a long way since their inception.
 In order to get an engine running, it first needs to be rotated at sufficient speed.
 Thus, it gets the fuel pumped up to the cylinders and ignited and enables the engine to run on its own power.
-Cranking the engine which simply means turning the engine’s crankshaft that rotates the engine to power itself.
+Cranking the engine simply means turning the crankshaft that rotates and powers itself.

 The mechanisms used for cranking the engine are: